AndLSC/Software_QA_Portfolio/README.md

 # Welcome to my Portfolio!

-🔨 This portfolio is currently under construction.
-Here, I will be sharing new insights and reinforcing what I've learned.
-My goal is to showcase automation projects using Selenium, demonstrate techniques for manual testing, provide thorough bug documentation, and outline what's next on my learning journey.
+🔨 This portfolio will be continuously under construction.
+It is a space to share my knowledge, add small practice projects and examples, and share my next learning steps.
 Stay tuned for updates!

 ## Table of Contents